denten-books/plain-text/2-surface.md

 help others develop augmentation systems for many other disciplines and activities."

-For now I ask only: Where does the sign reside?
-The complexity of the answer belies the alienation of the literary condition particular only to pre-modern and post-modern societies.
-The average reader today is privy only to the surface phenomena of literacy.
-To rectify the situation is to acknowledge that all strategies of interpretation from simple reading to literary analysis continue to rely on an implicit model of semiotics, the shape of the inscription, which no longer corresponds to the underlying material reality.
-Not seeing implies not knowing.
-The condition presents a grave danger to communities whose norms and practices that rely on the free flow of information between their members.
-Whatever the political goals, we must also become a bootstrapping community, capable of affecting the means of intellectual its own intellectual production.

 [^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.